DevopSatish/Text-Encrpt-Decrypt/README.md

 ## Credits

-This project was created by [Satish V].
+This project is created by Satish V.